 Technology built with an eye to evolution, not obsolescence

-Superdesk is an end-to-end content creation, production, curation, distribution and publishing platform.
-It scales to any size.
-It is also modular, so if some of your legacy tools are doing a good job you can keep using them: Superdesk is an integrator, not a dictator.
+Superdesk is an end-to-end content creation, production, curation, distribution and publishing newsroom software.
+It scales to any size and is also modular, so if some of your legacy tools are doing a good job you can keep using them.
+Superdesk is an integrator, not a dictator.

 Flexible and communicative

 Superdesk's ability to integrate with and talk to third-party newsroom software and legacy systems comes via a comprehensive array of APIs.
 Its data/content APIs enable users to invent products and services based on easy access to media resources contained in Superdesk-linked repositories.
 Superdesk content is supplied in structured formats widely used by apps written for Android or iOS mobile phones and tablets.

 Superdesk APIs, then, are how we ensure that we can make the most of your existing technology with minimal cost.
 Through them, we can enable your editorial and business teams to innovate, build and release products tailored for new platforms to keep your content in front of increasingly sophisticated digital consumers.

 Superdesk is developed with commercial media partners and independent contributors as an open-source newsroom CMS.
 There is no licence fee nor a vendor tie-in.
 You are not bound to any software development house.